HydrologyFrankfurt/ReWaterGAP/docs/user_guide/tutorials.rst

 **6) Visualizing your results using Panopoly**

 To visualize the output of this standard run we suggest using `Panopoly <https://www.giss.nasa.gov/tools/panoply/>`__.
-To start click on "file"-> "open".
+Download and install it.
+Then click on "file" -> "open".
 Navigate to your ReWaterGAP folder.
 Then to "output_data" and select the created file "dis_1901-12-31.nc".
 Click on "open".

 You should now see your data set.
-Double click the "dis" file in "Geo2D" format and click create.
+Double-click the "dis" file in "Geo2D" format and click create.

 .. figure:: ../images/getting_started/tutorials/standard_run_successful_panopoly.png